Aaron-Junker/windows-uwp.de-de/windows-apps-src/publish/analytics.md

 <span id="outside"/>

-## <a name="access-analytics-data-outside-of-partner-center"></a>Analytics-Daten für den Zugriff außerhalb von Partner Center
+## <a name="access-analytics-data-outside-of-partner-center"></a>Access analytics data outside of Partner Center

-Zusätzlich zum Anzeigen von Berichten im Partner Center können Sie app-Analyse auf andere Weise zugreifen.
+In addition to viewing reports in Partner Center, you can access app analytics in other ways.

 ### <a name="microsoft-store-analytics-api"></a>Microsoft Store-Analyse-API